cms-opendata-analyses/pattuples2011/README.md

 # Pattuples production from 2011 data

-The exercise produces tuples created following the Physics Analysis Toolkit (pattuples) from the 2011 AOD data.
+The exercise produces tuples created using the Physics Analysis Toolkit (PAT) from the 2011 AOD data.

 You need to work in a VM properly contextualized for CMS.